A unit-level small area model with misclassified covariates: Discussion

 Our results indicate that variable weights and regression effects may be severely affected by neglecting the presence of errors in covariates; we also conclude that model selection may be affected when measurement error in covariates is not properly accounted for by the model.
-Moreover, area effect appear to change when measurement error is neglected, which is a very important aspect in small area estimation.
+Moreover, as evidenced both in the simulation study and in the application, area predictions are subject to large RMSEs when measurement error is neglected{\blue; the corresponding increase in standard deviations indicates that area predictions are subject to large biases under the naive model}, which is a very important aspect in small area estimation.
+The application also shows that even in the presence of relatively large subsamples, a situation in which one could expect a reconciliation between the model based and the direct estimator, there is still an advantage in resorting to model based approach, provided measurement error is allowed for.
+This calls for a formal procedure to establish which covariates, if any, are measured with error: to our knowledge, this is still an open issue in the measurement error literature.
+Whereas practitioners are usually driven by their experience and knowledge of the survey, the problem can be cast within a variable selection framework.
+This will be the subject of future research.

 Defining BMI as a categorical outcome (underweight, normal, overweight), \cite{corsi} used a Bayesian multinomial logistic regression to assess the socio-economic and geographic patterning of underweight and overweight in the population; to investigate the existence of a neighbourhood effect they include random effects defined at the neighbourhood level.
 While the authors can address both issues of under- and over-nutrition, their model does not account for measurement error.
 Our model could also be extended to a generalized linear regression framework to allow for measurement error in covariates.
 Moreover, a large variation can be expected for the BMI within regions; at the same time, under the proposed model we observe clusters of areas with similar BMI means.
 This suggests that spatial effects could also be included in the model.
 These aspects will be the subject of further research.